IIM-TTIJ/MVA2023SmallObjectDetection4SpottingBirds/README.md

     --format-only \
     --eval-options jsonfile_prefix=results

 _time=`date +%Y%m%d%H%M`
 mv results.bbox.json `submit/results_${_time}.json`
 zip "submit/submit_${_time}.zip" `submit/results_${_time}.json`

 ```

 To submit your detection result, first rename your resulting file to `results.json` so that
 our Server can automatically evaluate your submission (other name is not acceptable), then compress your `results.json` to a zip file (any name is OK, e.g., submit.zip).
 A sample submission file is provided at `submit/public_test_smaple_submission.zip`.
+The code in the last three lines of the above code automatically rename the resulting json file and generate the zip file for submission.

 ## References
 [1] Hank Chen, Awesome Tiny Object Detection, https://github.com/kuanhungchen/awesome-tiny-object-detection